awsdocs/amazon-ses-developer-guide/doc-source/sample-code-bulk-verify.md

 ]
 ```

 The following script reads the input file and attempts to validate all of the email addresses contained in the file\.
 This code example assumes that you have installed the AWS SDK for Python \(Boto\), and that you have created a shared credentials file\.
-For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information about creating a shared credentials file, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 ```
  1. import json     #Python standard library